 Archika Dogra attends Interlake High School as a junior in Bellevue, WA.
 Archika is the President of her school's Technology Student Association, is part of National Science Honor Society, and does Speech and Debate.
-In her free time, she enjoys playing outside and petting dogs!
+In her free time, she enjoys computer science, softball, and biomedical research!

 Evelyn is a junior at Newport High School.
 She participates in speech and debate and theatre at school.
 In her free time, she enjoys reading and watching football.
 Evelyn is super excited to expand and evolved EduSTEM to better achieve it's mission!